It seems you are offline. Please check your connection and try again.

 Free temporary Brazil phone number to receive SMS online (+55)

-Pick a free Brazil line below and receive the SMS code right here online.
+Pick a free Brazil number below and receive the SMS code right here online.
 No app, no SIM, no sign up.
 Use it to verify an account in seconds.

 Anyone can read these messages.
 The free numbers are open to the public, so never use them for anything you want to keep.
-For a line only you can see, get a private line for $1.
+For a number only you can see, get a private number for $1.

-Which apps deliver to a free Brazil line
+Which apps deliver to a free Brazil number

-Not every app sends a code to a shared line.
+Not every app sends a code to a shared number.
 Some smaller sites work fine for free, while the big platforms often block public numbers.
 Here is what we see in real tests.

 What usually works for freeTested

-Lighter services with softer checks tend to accept a free line and the OTP lands in a few seconds.
+Lighter services with softer checks tend to accept a free number and the OTP lands in a few seconds.
 These are the safe bets when you just need a quick one-time code.

 Local Brazilian apps and marketplaces are the most forgiving.
 Worth a try before you spend anything: